yandex-cloud/docs/en/data-proc/release-notes/images.md

 {% if product == "yandex-cloud" %}

+## 2.0.53 {#2.0.53}

+* Fixed an error that occurred in the cores/memory configuration for Spark/Yarn when specifying the `spark:spark.submit.deployMode` cluster property.
+* Fixed the `spark-defaults.yaml` configuration file update when updating the cluster properties.

+## 2.0.52 {#2.0.52}

+* Added a script to hosts for adjusting the initialization script status manually.

 ## 2.0.50 {#2.0.50}

 * The results of running user scenarios are now sent to the `masternode` by default.